DeepRedalert/HysolSim/README.md

 # 8 Case Study

-To illustrate how the simulator can be used to investigate different designs, we perform a case study (Case Study-2 in the paper 'A Simulator for Hybrid Solar Thermal Power Plant' by Baidya et al.
+To illustrate how the simulator can be used to investigate different designs, we perform a case study (Case Study in the manuscript 'HysolSim: A Digital Twin Framework for Hybrid Solar Thermal Power
+Plant Simulation and Analysis' by Baidya et al.
 [\[3\]](#ref3) for two scenarios: (i) Scenario-1: the HT and LT tanks contain 5000 kg of oil each, and (ii) Scenario-2: the HT and LT tank contain 15000 kg, and 5000 kg of oil, respectively, i.e. more oil is